apache/airflow/docs/apache-airflow/ui.rst

 The variable view allows you to list, create, edit or delete the key-value pair of a variable used during jobs.
-Value of a variable will be hidden if the key contains any words in ('password', 'secret', 'passwd', 'authorization', 'api_key', 'apikey', 'access_token') by default, but can be configured to show in clear-text.
+Value of a variable will be hidden if the key contains any words in ('password', 'secret', 'passwd', 'authorization', 'api_key', 'apikey', 'access_token') by default, but can be configured to show in cleartext.
 See :ref:`security:mask-sensitive-values`.

 ------------